jeremyrayjewell/cyber_journal/learning-notes/courses/google-cybersecurity-certificate/course-4-tools-of-the-trade.md

 ---

 ## **Core Structure**
-1. Introduction to the Linux Operating System
+1. Introduction to Operating System
-2. Navigating and Managing Files in Bash
-3. User Accounts, Permissions, and Processes
-4. Searching and Filtering Text in Linux
-5. Introduction to SQL and Relational Databases
-6. Querying, Filtering, and Aggregating Data in SQL
+2. The Linux Operating System
+3. Linux Commands in the Bash Shell
-7. Applying Linux and SQL in Cybersecurity Contexts
+4. Databases and SQL

 ---